A smartphone with LinkedIn's logo

 7. Back up your claims in your “Experience” section

 I recommend listing your freelance writing business in the “Experience” section.
-It makes it very clear that freelance writing is your present occupation, shows your experience, and is another opportunity to show off your area of expertise.
+It makes it very clear that freelance writing is your present occupation, shows your experience, and is another opportunity to show off your expertise.

 LinkedIn Profile Tips, experience section example